-Do You Have to Tip Uber Eats Drivers?
+Do You Have to Tip Drivers With Uber Eats?

-Just like a regular Uber driver, an Uber Eats driver works hard to provide you with a personalized on-demand service, delivering a take-out order to you in a safe and timely manner.
+Just like a regular driver with Uber, a driver with Uber Eats works hard to provide you with a personalized on-demand service, delivering a take-out order to you in a safe and timely manner.
 Tips are not included in the Uber Eats fee that you pay when you place an order, so if the delivery driver goes out of their way to be friendly and efficient, why not reward them with a cash gratuity or an Uber Eats tip through the phone app?
 The tipping process and the Uber tip calculator are pretty much the same.

-So, here’s a tip just for you: the next time a helpful Uber driver takes you to your destination, or a friendly Uber Eats driver brings you your favorite take-out food, consider giving them a nice monetary tip.
+So, here’s a tip just for you: the next time a helpful driver takes you to your destination, or a friendly driver with Uber Eats brings you your favorite take-out food, consider giving them a nice monetary tip.
 In this way, you’re letting them know they’re doing a job well done.

 Actual earnings may differ and depend on factors like number of deliveries completed, time of day, location, and expenses.
 Hourly pay is calculated using average Dasher payouts while on a delivery (from the time you accept an order until the time you drop it off) over a 90 day period and includes compensation from peak pay, tips, and other incentives.